Bretts timber sawmill at Windsor, Brisbane circa 1920's

 Read more about our steel prefabrication Steel frames

-BC Brett & Co is incorporated and a Pine sawmill established at Emu Vale near Warwick.
+BC Brett & Co is formed in 1918 and a Pine sawmill established at Emu Vale near Warwick.

-Brett & Company formed and a head office set up in Eagle Street in Brisbane city.
+1923 Brett & Company was incorporated and a head office set up in Eagle Street, Brisbane city.

-The first Hardware store opened at Grey Street and further land is purchased at Windsor bringing total area to 35 acres (incorporating what is now Downey Park).
+The first Hardware store opened in 1926 at Grey Street and further land is purchased at Windsor bringing total area to 35 acres (incorporating what is now Downey Park).

-Bretts Wharf is constructed and the first vessel, the 11,628 oil tanker MV Australia, docks.
+Bretts Wharf is constructed and the first vessel, the 11,628 oil tanker MV Australia, docks in 1929.

-Yarraman Pine Pty Ltd (a Hoop Pine sawmill) is purchased from the Queensland Government in a consortium that included Finlayson’s Timber.
+Yarraman Pine Pty Ltd (a Hoop Pine sawmill) is purchased in 1932 from the Queensland Government in a consortium that included Finlaysons Timber.

-60 perches of land is purchased on the corner of Ernest and Grey Street, South Brisbane to house the newly formed steel division.
+60 perches of land is purchased in 1936 on the corner of Ernest and Grey Streets, South Brisbane to house the newly formed steel division.

 Within days of the Japanese attack on Pearl Harbour; Bretts Wharf is requisitioned by the US Army and not returned to the company until 1946.